 Verse 1: Unto the angel of the church of Ephesus write; These things saith he that holdeth the seven stars in his right hand, who walketh in the midst of the seven golden candlesticks;

-Also, since these “messages extend to the end of time . . .,” they “apply with equal force to all the Christian churches of our time.
-In fact: “ . . . the churches to which John was told to send the instruction given him represent all the churches in our world, and that this revelation to him is to be studied and believe and preached by the Seventh-day Adventist church today.”
+Also, since these “messages extend to the end of time,” they apply with equal force to all the Christian churches of our time.
+In fact: “ . . . the churches to which John was told to send the instruction given him represent all the churches in our world, and that this revelation to him is to be studied and believed and preached by the Seventh-day Adventist church today.”

 Verses 2 & 3: I know thy works, and thy labour, and thy patience, and how thou canst not bear them which are evil: and thou hast tried them which say they are apostles, and are not, and hast found them liars: And hast borne, and hast patience, and for my name’s sake hast laboured, and hast not fainted.

-Even though the “church of Ephesus” was a literal city of the Roman province of Asia . . . situated at the western terminus of a great highway that crossed Asia Minor from Syria . . . its spiritual condition,” represented in these two verses and the following, is “characteristic of the whole church during the apostolic period, the era of Christian history reaching approximately to the end of the 1st century (c.
+“Ephesus was the leading city of the Roman province of Asia . . . situated at the western terminus of a great highway that crossed Asia Minor from Syria . . ..”
+The spiritual condition of the church of Ephesus, represented in these two verses and the following, is “characteristic of the whole church during the apostolic period, the era of Christian history reaching approximately to the end of the 1st century (c.
 A.D.
 31-100).”